 Who is eligible to participate in the VBBP?

-Any veteran with a DD-214 (report of separation) or beneficiary who receives cash benefits from the VA.
+Any veteran with a DD-214 (report of separation) or any beneficiary who receives cash benefits from the VA

 How can you sign up for the program?

-If you visit the VBBP’s website you will find a list of over 43 banks and credit unions to choose from.
-Once you choose a bank or credit union, you will be directed to its individual web page.
+On the VBBP website you will find a list of over 43 banks and credit unions to choose from.
+After making your selection, you will be directed to its individual web page.
 Each financial institution has its own criteria for signing up.
 Veterans or beneficiaries who have additional questions may call VA at 800-827-1000.